lvhengani/sen2cor_docker/README.md

 After cloning, change directory into the cloned folder.

-To use the image without editing anything on the `.env` file, create a directrories `~/Documents/Sentinel/2/archives` and `~/Documents/Sentinel/2/unzipped_scenes`.
+To use the image without editing anything on the `.env` file, create directrories `~/Documents/Sentinel/2/archives` and `~/Documents/Sentinel/2/unzipped_scenes`.
 Alternatively, you can edit edit the above directories/volumes in the `.env` file using the path where sentinel scenes are located in your machine as already mentioned above.

 Download a Sentinel 2 tile for example "S2A_OPER_PRD_MSIL1C_PDMC_20160504T214803_R092_V20160504T080523_20160504T080523.zip" and save it in the "~/Documents/Sentinel/2/archives" directory.